coderefinery/train-the-trainer/content/lesson-design.md

 ### Designing exercises

+The goal of exercises is twofold:
+- instructors can assess the progress of learners.
+- learners put in practice the skills that you have included in your skills list.

 When designing exercises, consider that some participants will get stuck and may want to re-join at a later exercise.
 In other words it is nice